keptn/keptn.github.io/content/docs/develop/operate/install/index.md

 keptn install
   ```

 * By default, the service type *ClusterIP* is used for exposing Keptn.
-Hence, set the flag `xyz` and `keptn-bridge-service-type` if you want to use another option.
+If you want another service type, please use the flag `keptn-api-service-type`.

   ```console
 keptn install --keptn-api-service-type=[ClusterIP | NodePort | LoadBalancer]